Expositions and Exhibitions: Chicago’s Involvement with Early Healthcare Technology for Premature Infants

 Locating Technical and Professional Communication at Two-Year Institutions

-Commencing in August 2018, “Locating Technical and Professional Communication (TPC) at Two-Year Institutions” endeavors to identify and learn about courses, curricula, certificates, emphases, concentrations, and programs of TPC at two-year institutions.
-Generously funded by a 2018 Council for Programs in Technical and Scientific Communication (CPTSC) research grant, the research team includes Timothy J. Elliott (DePaul University), Gustav Karl Henrik Wiberg (Harold Washington College and Nordic Electrochemistry ApS), and two undergraduate student research assistants.
+Commenced in August 2018, “Locating Technical and Professional Communication (TPC) at Two-Year Institutions” identified TPC courses, certificates, concentrations, degrees, emphases, and programs from 1,235 public and private not-for-profit two-year institutions.
+Generously funded by a 2018 Council for Programs in Technical and Scientific Communication (CPTSC) research grant, the research team included Timothy J. Elliott (DePaul University), Gustav Karl Henrik Wiberg (Harold Washington College, University of Bern, Switzerland, and Nordic Electrochemistry ApS), and two undergraduate student research assistants, Yocelyn and Qahir.

 Improving the Design of Visual Risk Communication through a Content Analysis of a Crowdsourced Public Health App’s Existing User Comments